 Think in terms of planning for “worst-case scenarios”, such as divorce or the early death of a spouse.
 These are not pleasant thoughts, but careful retirement planning needs to consider these often sudden life changes that can occur to all of us.
 In the event of divorce, you may be entitled to a portion of your spouse’s retirement benefits.
 In the event of death, you may also be eligible to receive a survivor benefit.
 Be aware of the rights you may have under a spouse’s retirement benefits.

 If forced into an early retirement situation, or if your retirement benefits are being exhausted too quickly in retirement, consider cost-cutting changes such as moving in with a relative, downsizing your home, or even taking a roommate to help you defray your costs.

 If you are a woman wanting to review your retirement future – whether on your own or as part of a couple, please contact our office at 770.931.1414 to schedule a no-cost appointment.
-Or visit www.rogersgreen.com to learn more about the retirement planning classes I’ve been teaching for over 20 years at local colleges.
+Or visit www.RogerSGreen.com to learn more about the retirement planning classes I’ve been teaching for over 20 years at local colleges.
 We are here to help, and I’ve been helping women plan for a better future for more than 30 years!

-Roger S. Green is a Registered Representative, offering securities and advisory services through Cetera Advisors LLC, a Registered Investment Advisor (RIA) and broker/dealer, member FINRA/SIPC, with his office located at 3700 Crestwood Parkway, Suite 140, Duluth, GA 30096.
+Roger S. Green is a Registered Representative, offering securities and advisory services through Cetera Advisors LLC, a Registered Investment Advisor (RIA) and broker/dealer, member FINRA/SIPC.
+His office is located at 3700 Crestwood Parkway Duluth, GA 30096.